-Happy September!
-Did you know it’s National Sewing Month?
-It sure is!
-And my goal this month is to get a bunch of sewing done and to share it all with you.
+Happy National Sewing Month!
+My goal this month is to get a bunch of sewing done and to share it all with you.
 I just cleaned up my sewing areas this past week and I’m ready to get to work!
-I’m kicking the month off with a new baby bib- the Flower Bib.
+I’m kicking the month off with a new baby bib- the Flower Bib and I’m sharing my flower baby bib tutorial with all of you.

 This bib is a super simple riff on my basic bib.
 I love making fabric flowers and it seemed like the perfect little pop of color to add to this black and white bib.
 I think this would be an adorable addition to any little girl’s wardrobe.